 To start registration, you can visit business.google.com/agencysignup, enter your web address, and follow the instructions.
 Once you complete, you can immediately start creating and managing your teams and listings on the dashboard.
 Once again, you can add permissions, set teams, assign listings, and group everything according to your needs.

 It might look hard, at first, when you try to manage multiple Google Business accounts, but it’s not.
-Most of the time, it’s only about learning the interface and efficiently handle the grouping.
+Most of the time, it’s only about learning the interface and efficiently handling the grouping.
 Verification can be a bit of a hassle, but it’s one time mostly.
 After some practice, and with the right guidance, you will be able to manage hundreds, if not thousands, of accounts in a short amount of time.